London Court: Construction

 The arcade is situated on land that was previously a collection of alleys known as Gun Alley and owned by former Perth mayor Thomas Molloy.
 Claude de Bernales acquired the properties from Molloy in February 1935 for the Australian Machinery and Investment Co.
 Ltd for £75,000 (A$7.4 million in 2019).
 The arcade was conceived by de Bernales as an important link between Perth Railway Station in Wellington Street and The Esplanade.

 De Bernales engaged Melbourne architect Bernard Evans to design the arcade in association with local consulting firms Oldham, Boas and Ednie-Brown, Architects.
 Structural engineering consultant was Clive Steele of Melbourne.
 Construction commenced in August 1936 and took less than 12 months to complete at a cost of £80,000.

 The building was constructed using quite modern building techniques for its time, and featured an air-conditioning system not previously seen in the state and a large restaurant for tenants and visitors in the basement level.
 A dedicated postal and laundry service was incorporated.

 Opening

-Lieutenant governor and former premier Sir James Mitchell opened the arcade in lavish ceremony on 29 July 1937.
+Lieutenant governor and former premier Sir James Mitchell opened the arcade at a lavish ceremony on 29 July 1937.
 Mitchell described the arcade as being "unique in Australia" and claimed that it "would be an ornament to the city".

 The opening was celebrated with a three-day "Ye Olde English Fayre", which attracted several thousand visitors and raised £2,000 for the new Perth Hospital at St Georges Terrace and Irwin Street.
 The Fayre featured volunteers dressed in Elizabethan style costumes and included evening dramatic programmes and musical items, including excerpts from Twelfth Night, madrigals and folk singing.